sebastiaanluca/laravel-router/README.md

 ## About

-My name is Sebastiaan and I'm a freelance back-end developer from Belgium specializing in building high-end, custom Laravel applications.
+My name is Sebastiaan and I'm a freelance back-end developer specializing in building high-end, custom Laravel applications.
 Check out my [portfolio][author-portfolio] for more information and my other [packages](https://github.com/sebastiaanluca?tab=repositories) to kick-start your next project.
 Have a project that could use some guidance?
 Send me an e-mail at [hello@sebastiaanluca.com][author-email]!

 ## License